A port city with a colorful history and a strategic location on the Kanmon Straits

 Just 10 minutes walking from the Akama-jingu Shrine is the Karato market.
 You're spoiled for choice at the enormous Karato Ichiba fish market.
 Take your pick of the tantalizing sushi and other delicacies on display.

-Shimonoseki is the largest producer of fugu (blowfish) in Japan.
+Shimonoseki is the largest handler of fugu (blowfish) in Japan.
 Rest assured, the fish is safely prepared in traditional Yamaguchi style, with spices and a generous sprinkling of sliced spring onions.
 Always popular and often crowded, this enjoyable market offers a real taste of Yamaguchi culture at reasonable prices.

 Tsunoshima Bridge and Tsunoshima Lighthouse